 7.2.
 Electrical power shall be supplied to the PEMS by an external power supply unit and not from a source that draws its energy either directly or indirectly from the engine of the test vehicle.

 7.3.
 The installation of the PEMS equipment shall be done in a way to influence the vehicle emissions or performance or both to the minimum extent possible.
 Care should be exercised to minimise the mass of the installed equipment and potential aerodynamic modifications of the test vehicle.
-The vehicle payload shall be in accordance with point 5.1.

 Add PM methodology if ready

-Include assessment of margin of uncertainty?? (to be developed in Phase 2)
+Method for assessment of margin of uncertainty (to be developed in Phase 2)

 Common reporting format

+.csv files available at WIKI

 EVALUATION of DATA